3. How much you’ll get

 Find out more about the benefit cap

 Your Universal Credit payment may be adjusted:

 - to cover the cost of any budgeting advances you have taken out or to pay back any debt or overpayment on other benefits

 - to pay your utility bills direct to the provider

 - for child maintenance payments

-The maximum amount of money that can normally be taken out of your payment for these reasons is 30% of your standard allowance.
+The maximum amount of money that your payment may be adjusted by based on the reasons above is normally 25% of your standard allowance.

 Your payment may also be reduced if you have received a sanction.
 This can be up to 100% of your standard allowance if you are claiming on your own, or up to 50% of the standard allowance for each member of a couple.

-If you used to claim tax credits and you received an overpayment, this debt will be carried over to Universal Credit.
+If you used to claim tax credits and you have an overpayment, this will be carried over to Universal Credit.
 Your Universal Credit payments will be reduced until the overpayment has been paid back.

-Read more about debts and deductions that can be taken from Universal Credit payments.
+Read more about money that can be taken from Universal Credit payments.